jadonahue/project-list/README.md

 <h2><a href="https://stormy-earth-28542.herokuapp.com/">To Do List v1</a></h2>
 <p>
  This is a To Do List app using Node.js, Express.js, and EJS.
-The primary focus is EJS for templates.
+The primary focus is EJS templates/layouts.
 Has a normal & work To Do List.
  <br>
  <a href="https://github.com/jadonahue/todolist-v1-code">Code Here</a>
 </p>